SFilinsky/frontend-soa-2023/documentation/1-requirements.md

 or expose themselves to others looking for teammates.
 Results should be dynamically updated.
 User can send other users proposal to join party, but they should handle it themselves in game.

-If user is AFK for longer then 5 minutes, application should automatically remove him from search and disconnect.
+If user is AFK for longer then 5 minutes, application should automatically remove him from search queue and disconnect.

 ## Requirements